 The most numerous were oysters, virtually identical to those alive around the UK coast today, but there were also some fossils of creatures long extinct.
 Some were spiraled and snail-like (ammonites) and some distinctly bullet-shaped (belemnites) – both members of the squid family but with different shaped shells.

 Our medieval forebears had no idea what these strange shapes in the rock could be so invented plausible(ish) explanations.
 Belemnites became ‘thunderstones’ where lightning had struck the shore and the coiled ammonites must have been snakes miraculously turned into stone by St Hilda, the Abbess of Whitby.

 Ask any child what ‘Jurassic’ means to them and they will no doubt reply ‘Dinosaurs!’
 They may not be as common or easy to find as ammonites but there are dinosaur fossils to be found in our neck of the woods.
 North Yorkshire sandstones were once Jurassic beaches which dinosaurs walked over and their footprints can still be seen at various sites like Saltwick Bay, Scalby Mills and river-side rocks near Goathland.
 Lucky searchers have even occasionally found amongst the beach pebbles.

 If you don’t have the patience to go searching for your own prehistoric reptiles then visit either the Rotunda Museum in Scarborough or Whitby Museum where you can admire not just footprints but whole skeletons.

-Discover more of the North York Moors coastline with our new guide:
+Discover more of the North York Moors coastline in our Slow Travel guide: